What If I Let Go

 Staying With It

-I did not reach for my phone.
-I did not distract myself with plans or tasks or the small urgencies that usually rescue me from discomfort.
+I left my phone untouched.
+I resisted the pull toward plans or tasks or the small urgencies that usually rescue me from discomfort.

 I stayed.